 Physics of Sports is a collection of computer simulations that illustrate the role played by physics principles in many popular sports.
 Each simulation models a particular sport with the student given full control over the relevant variables, creating a highly interactive tool to perform in-depth studies.
 Physics of Sports may be used as an instructor lead demonstration in front of the classroom, or used by students as a computer-based lab activity.

-With a high-degree of physical accuracy and versatility built into each simulation, students can explore the answer to such questions as: how is the velocity of a batted ball influenced by the mass of the bat and the contact point along the bat, how does body configuration affect the rotation of a platform diver, what is the most forgiving angle at which to shoot a basketball, or how does top-spin or back-spin affect the way a ball bounces?
+With a high-degree of physical accuracy and versatility built into each simulation, students can explore the answer to such questions as: how is the velocity of a batted ball influenced by the mass of the bat and the contact point along the bat, how does body configuration affect the rotation of a platform diver, what is the most forgiving angle at which to shoot a basketball, or how large are the forces experienced by a bungee jumper?

 Developed with the goal of capturing student interest, the program contains 15 stand-alone simulations that model physics principles from a variety of sports: basketball, baseball, gymnastics, diving, biking, downhill skiing, weight lifting, and many more.